-- Manage the grant administration process for foundation and government funders, including researching and tracking the cultivation process for prospective funders
+- Manage the grant administration process for foundation and government support, including researching and tracking the cultivation of prospective funders

-- Maintain the grants calendar and constituent data for foundation and government funders within the organization’s database (Tessitura)
+- Maintain constituent data and project deadlines for foundation and government funders within the organization’s database (Tessitura)

 - Support the foundation and government giving team to develop cases for support for general operating, artistic development, commissioning, education, capital, and other special project grants

 - Help draft and edit correspondence, proposals, and reports

 - Assist the Director of Foundation & Government Giving, Director of Development, and Executive Director with preparation for donor meetings and site visits